My Lalafell Black Mage riding a magical dog as we fly across the moon

 Final Fantasy XIV Society

-As soon as I logged back in after making the switch, as anyone would likely expect, all the characters in the world immediately switched to she/her/madam/mistress/etc. pronouns and honorifics.
-No awkward transitions or needs for the NPCs to take time to pivot their thinking.
+As soon as I logged back in, as expected, all the characters in the world immediately switched to she/her/madam/mistress/etc. No awkward transitions or needs for the NPCs to take time to pivot their thinking.
 I didn’t lose any progress or reputation with any of the factions.
 My stats didn’t change.
 I just arrived and continued about my day and nobody batted an eye.

-I was unprepared for the emotional impact this completely obvious and expected thing had.
+I wasn’t prepared for the emotional impact this completely obvious and expected thing had.

-The world(s) of FFXIV are often utopian (constantly in crisis of course, but utopian nonetheless), but the way this experience immediately switched on a dime made it feel even more so for me.
+The worlds of FFXIV are often utopian (constantly in crisis, but utopian nonetheless).
+But the way this experience immediately switched on a dime made it feel even more so for me.

 Throughout my time questioning my gender, the magic wand question has been a truth-finder for me.
-The things I choose when I can put myself in an imaginary space of safety tend to reveal my innermost truths and desires.
+Things I choose when I put myself in an imaginary safe space tend to reveal my innermost desires.
 There are few safer places than the character creation screen of a video game.

 I made this character in 2012